 Not long after joining, I was encouraged to apply for a band 4, degree apprenticeship job.
 This is fully funded, with training, for 3 years.
 And, I’m proud to say that in 2017, I was the first apprentice to work towards a Biomedical Science degree at Salford university.
 In early 2020 I secured my role as a trainee Biomedical Scientist.
 I’ll qualify later this year and will then work on my specialist portfolio to achieve a band 6 position.

-I’d always wanted to work in science and healthcare, and the role I do now enables me to pursue a scientific career and still help patients.
 I’ve been helped at every step with good support from my managers and their constant encouragement has enabled me to believe I could succeed.

 I applied to work at Oldham Care Organisation as a physiotherapist in 2016, as I found the vast range of specialities and rotational posts attractive.